OceanGlidersCommunity/OceanGliders/README.md

 Stay tuned and get involved!

 # Code of Conduct
-- link to Code of Conduct file here as soon as finalized.
+- add link to Code of Conduct file here as soon as finalized.
 Join the discussion [here](https://github.com/OceanGlidersCommunity/OG-format-user-manual/pull/23)